Toxa32/homework_24/README.md

  - sort - sorts all strings by ascending or descending order
  - unique - returns only unique strings
  - limit - returns certain amount of file strings
+ - regex - serves to filter result by provided regular expression

 To get correct result you need to adhere to following rules:
 1. Use this query format cmd1={method}&value1={value}&cmd2={method}&value2={value}&file={filename}